5 Genius Small Entryway Ideas to Transform Your Space (Easy & Renter-Friendly)

 Maintaining at least 24 inches (60 cm) of walking clearance is important for comfort and safety.

-When shopping online, always check depth measurements carefully — product photos can be misleading.
+When shopping online, always check depth measurements carefully — product photos can be misleading.leading.

 3. Are wall-mounted shelves renter-friendly?

-They can be — depending on installation method.
+They can be — depending on installation method, which can either enhance or clutter your tiny entryway.

 • Removable mounting strips